Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 Let's consider the scenario where we would like to drive the visibility of *the Cancel Payment* button on the payment details screen.
 There are a few assumptions about our *Remote Config *integration:

 - Fallback values are defined in the JSON file.
-- *Remote Config* SDK is initialized on the application lever.
+- *Remote Config* SDK is initialized on the app lever.
 - SDK is active and overrides are fetched from *the Remote Config* Service.
   - `paymentDetailsCancelEnabled` is set to true